AdobeDocs/contributor.en/help/setup/sign-up.md

 ---
+lastModified: 2018-06-28
-title: GitHub account setup steps
+title: github account setup steps
-description: Step through the process of setting up accounts for GitHub, required in order to contribute content.
+description: step through the process of setting up accounts for github, required in order to contribute content.
 ---
 # GitHub account setup

 To contribute changes or additions to Adobe (or other organizations) documentation on GitHub, you need to set up your own GitHub account.
 It's easy.